nikirill/tinygroupdtls/README.md

 Protection of multicast messages is implemented according to the idea presented by DICE Working group of IETF [2].
 A mechanism for protection of unicast responses to multicast requests is intially porposed by M.Tiloca in [3] and improved during the work.

+1. Protection of multicast messages can be turned by defining it in a config file of an application as

+	#define WITH_MUTLICAST 1

+which makes code related to multicast protection of tinygroupdtls being executed.
+If there are response messages from multicast listeners in this mode, the responses can be protected using established end-to-end dtls sessions with the multicast client.

+2. Additional functionality for protection of unicast responses to a mutlicast request using group security material can be turned on by defining additionally

+	#define WITH_GROUP_RESPONSE 1

+Also, NOTE that compilation command needs to include this flag.
+In Contiki, a compilation command for cc2538dk platform would look like

+	make TARGET=cc2538dk WITH_GROUP_RESPONSE=1

 [1] http://kth.diva-portal.org/smash/get/diva2:847246/FULLTEXT01.pdf
 [2] https://datatracker.ietf.org/doc/draft-keoh-dice-multicast-security/